ojilles/jilles.net/_posts/2011-07-20-glad-im-not-a-millionaire.md

 [Immelmann](http://en.wikipedia.org/wiki/Immelmann_turn)?
 I mean a full on 30 minute acrobatics session: that would be totally awesome for the pilot to do, and if known in advance could attract a whole slew of customers at higher prices.
-I would, once in a while, take such a flight with collegues: it would break the monotonicity of business travel, in a segment that is rather price insensitive.
+I would, once in a while, take such a flight with colleagues: it would break the monotonicity of business travel, in a segment that is rather price insensitive.

 ### Conclusion

 There are still a lot of unexplored idea's in the airline industry.
-I am not claiming that any of the above would be succesful, but I sure would love to see more experimentation.
+I am not claiming that any of the above would be successful, but I sure would love to see more experimentation.
 Let me know in the comments or via email if there are other idea's you would love to see implemented.